You feel as though there is something stuck in your

 in your throat or airway.

-Chapter 9 in the member's area of our website is our Anxiety Symptoms chapter.
-We list all of the symptoms commonly associated with anxiety disorder in this chapter, including Choking.
+Chapter 9 in the Recovery Support area of our website is our Anxiety Symptoms chapter.
+We list all of the symptoms associated with anxiety disorder in this chapter, including the anxiety symptom Choking.

-For complete information about this symptom, become a member, go to Chapter 9 in the member's area, and read about the symptom, Choking.
+For complete information about this symptom, become a member, go to Chapter 9 in the member's area, and read about the anxiety symptom Choking.